paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2018-01-03-improving_the_accessibility_of_24_ways.md

 ## Rethinking page structure

 The original design had adopted a mobile-first approach.
 The navigation was deprioritised, and placed towards the bottom of the page.
-To ensure that it could be accessed from the top of the page in non-JavaScript scenarios, I added a 'skip to navigation' link.
+To ensure that it could be accessed from the top of the page in non-JavaScript scenarios, I added a ‘skip to navigation’ link.
 If JavaScript was available, this link was co-opted to reveal a navigation drawer, which would slide in from the top or right, depending on the width of the viewport.
 This resulted in the following page structure:

 ```html
 <header class="c-banner">…</header>